-An attempt will be made in this brief study to undertake an 'objective' evaluation of China's relations with the national liberation movements in Africa so as to place in proper perspectives the question of interaction between the Chinese revolution and Africa.
-The importance of the Chinese revolution can be viewed in at least three aspects, namely: its theoretical impact on the revolutionary struggle in Africa; its effect on China's relations with African and non-African countries; and its practical contribution to the struggle.
-With these factors in mind, the present study will deal with both the theoretical and practical cases of interaction between a relatively young revolution and another which is in the making.
+the theoretical and practical cases of interaction between a relatively young revolution and another which is in the making.
 Within this framework, a review will be made both of the actual role of China's support of the liberation struggle and of the problems as well as differences attendant in such support.
-An attempt will be made to demonstrate that, however modest the resultant harvest of its moral or ideological gains might be, China's presence in Southern Africa is an undeniable reality and that, given the circumstances which exist at present and will continue to exist for years to come in that region of the continent, China will continue to involve itself deeply and on an ever-increasing scale in support for the African liberation movement.
+An attempt will be made to demonstrate that, however modest the resultant harvest of its moral or ideological gains might be, China's presence in Southern Africa is an undeniable reality and that, given the circumstances which exist at present and will continue to exist for years to come in that region of the continent, China will continue to involve itself deeply and on an ever-increasing scale in support of the struggle for African Liberation.
 The study will also reveal how and where the revolutionary international policies of China constitute a common denominator with free Africa and the African Liberation Movement with respect to the liberation struggle particularly the armed struggle in Africa.
-The variable of "shared experiences" between China and Africa as former colonies or semicolonies of the European imperialist powers will be examined to demonstrate the extent of guaranteeing continuity of the interrelationship between the Chinese and African revolutions.
+The variable of "shared experiences" between Africa and China as former colonies or semi-colonies of the European imperialist powers will be examined to demonstrate the extent of guaranteeing continuity of the inter-relationship between the Chinese and African revolutions.

-To this end, an analysis will be made of the fundamental political philosophy underlying Chinese foreign policy and of its practical applications vis-a-vis China's Third World allies as well as its extension to the "comrades-in-arms" of the colonial Territories in Southern Africa.
+To this end, an analysis will be made of the fundamental political philosophy underlying Chinese foreign policy and of its practical applications vis-a-vis China's Third World allies as well as its extension to the "comrades-in-arms" of the colonial territories in Southern Africa.
 A particular emphasis will be placed in this regard on the analysis of the developments since Bandung, in the light of the conspicuous evolution in the conduct of Chinese foreign policy.
 A critical review will be made also of the implications of Mao's "one line" theory as they patently manifest in the behaviour pattern of Chinese international diplomacy.
-Of particular significance in this regard is the complexity of Sino-Soviet diplomatic stratagem and its effect on the African liberation movement.
-A certain delicate but distinctly discernible shift engaged in by China in its approach towards the Third World will also be examined in that connexion.
+Of particular significance in this regard is the complexity of Sino-Soviet diplomatic strategem and its effect on the African Liberation Movement.